env3d/python-turtle-codespaces-template/README.md

 # python-turtle-codespaces-template

-A basic template to allow python turtle to render to an animated gif (called output.gif)
+A redefinition of the python turtle module to allow for screen recorded output instead of output to display.

-Ideal for turtle coding exercises to be used in github codespaces (or anywhere lacking a display).
+Ideal for turtle coding exercises to be used in github codespaces (or anywhere lacking a display, i.e. headless mode).

-All work to be done within main.py
+In this example, all code is written in main.py

 Execute the program by entering the following in the terminal
 ```
-python app.py
+python main.py
 ```